tamunoWoks/Meta_database_engineering/database.md

 ## Types of Databases:
 1. **Relational Databases (SQL Databases):**
 This is the most traditional and common type.
 They organize data into tables (like spreadsheets) made of rows and columns.
+- **Core Concept:** Data is structured and follows a pre-defined schema (a blueprint of how the data is organized, including tables, columns, data types, and relationships).
+They use SQL (Structured Query Language) to manage and query the data.
+- **Strength:** ACID Compliance (Atomicity, Consistency, Isolation, Durability).
+This guarantees that database transactions are processed reliably and ensures data integrity.
+Excellent for complex queries and managing relationships between data points (e.g., customers and their orders).
+- **Weakness:** The rigid schema can make them less flexible if your data structure needs to change frequently.
+They can also be difficult to scale horizontally (across multiple servers).
+- **Best For:** Applications where data integrity and relationships are critical.
+Examples: accounting systems, customer relationship management (CRM) software, e-commerce transaction systems.
+- **Examples:** MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, SQLite.